-A few weeks ago I was working with a customer who was using Goliath Performance Monitor to monitor their MEDITECH applications.
-This customer was a Health Care System that includes 2 hospitals and a number of other health care related facilities.
+A few weeks ago the Goliath Support Team was working with a customer who was using Goliath’s Citrix Monitoring and Troubleshooting functionality for their MEDITECH applications.
+This customer was a Health Care System that includes 2 hospitals and a number of other healthcare related facilities.

 The Health Care System had over 150 VMware VMs supporting their MEDITECH EMR/EHR applications via Citrix XenApp for over 1,000 users.
 Their primary concern was preventing end user complaints resulting from application and server issues.
-By configuring our product we were able to let them know of impending issues so they had time to react and solve problems before end users were impacted.
+By configuring our product for VMware vSphere monitoring, Citrix monitoring, and MEDITECH monitoring we were able to let them know of impending issues so they had time to react and solve problems before end users were impacted.
 This blog will speak to how we did that.

 Monitoring Rules & Real-Time Alerts

-So first we set up our Monitoring Rules and real-time alerts.
+So first we set up our Citrix and MEDITECH Monitoring Rules and real-time alerts.
 Keep in mind these are all out-of-the-box, meaning that the expertise of knowing what conditions to look for or monitor are already pre-loaded into the base product, as are the alerts.
-So the rules tell the product what conditions to look for on the hypervisor, virtual machines, OS, applications and hardware.
+This is essential for Citrix Troubleshooting because the rules tell the product what conditions to look for on the hypervisor, virtual machines, OS, applications, and hardware.

-For example, we deployed MEDITECH, VMware, Citrix, and many other rules.
+For example, we deployed MEDITECH, VMware monitoring, Citrix monitoring, and many other rules.
 The rules also contain the alerts that will tell you in real time if a trigger event has taken place, and can also perform proactive remediation actions as well.

 In the case of the Health Care System, once the monitoring rules and real-time alerts were configured they were instantly alerting of faults taking place in their environment.
-After running the product for a month or so they started to experience a high CPU utilization alerts on a handful of their MEDITECH XenApp Servers.
+After running the Citrix monitoring, Citrix troubleshooting, and MEDITECH monitoring for a month or so, they started to experience a high CPU utilization alerts on a handful of their MEDITECH XenApp Servers.
 In receiving the alerts they were able to drill into the issue to determine the root cause of these alerts.

 In the screenshot below, you will see that they would first navigate to the CPU page to get a glance at all of the average and percent CPU for the entire Citrix and MEDITECH environment.